thermohub/thermofun/README.md

 ## Installation using Conda

-ThaemroFun can be easily installed using [Conda](https://conda.io/docs/) package manager.
+ThermoFun can be easily installed using [Conda](https://conda.io/docs/) package manager.
 If you have Conda installed, install ThermoFun by executing the following command:

 ```
 #!bash